Constructing the virtual fundamental class of a Kuranishi atlas: Introduction

-\begin{rmk} \rm {\bf (The polyfold approach)} If $X$ is the zero set of a Fredholm section $\s$ of a polyfold bundle $\Ee\to \Ss$ of index $d$, then one can use the fact that the realization $|\Ss|$ supports partitions of unity to give a very simple construction for the branched manifold $\bM$ and section $\Sss$.
-(In the applications of interest to us $\Ss$ is a category\footnote { One can think of $\Ss$ as an infinite dimensional version of an ep groupoid, where the objects $\Obj_{\Ss}$ do not form a set but nevertheless the quotient $|\Ss| = \Obj_{\Ss}/\!\!\sim$ is a topological space, where $\sim$ is defined by setting $x\sim y \Longleftrightarrow \Mor_\Ss(x,y)\ne \emptyset$. } whose realization is a space of stable maps with the Gromov topology: see \cite{H:sur,Hbigbook}.)
-Here is a very brief outline: for details see \cite{MWgw}.
-Given $x\in X$ with stabilizer subgroup $\Ga_x$, choose a lift $q_x\in \Obj_{\Ss}$, and a $\Ga_x$-invariant open neighborhood $\Oo\subset \Obj_\Ss$ of $q_x$ such that the map $\Oo\to |\Oo|\subset |\Ss|$ factors through a homeomorphism $\Oo/\Ga_x\stackrel{\cong}\to |\Oo|$.
-Because $\Ss$ is Fredholm, there is a $\Ga_x$-equivariant linear map $\la: E\to {\rm Sect\,}(\Ee|_\Oo)$ from a $\Ga_x$-invariant normed linear space $E$ to a subspace of $sc^+$-smooth sections that covers the cokernel of the linearization of $\s$ at $x$.
-It follows that there is $\eps>0$ such that the set is a manifold of dimension $d + \dim E$.
+is a manifold of dimension $d + \dim E$.
 (The proof involves a nontrivial amount of analytic detail that will appear in \cite{MWgw}.)
-Choose a finite covering of the compact set $X: = |\s^{-1}(0)|$ by the footprints $\psi_i(s_i^{-1}(0))$ of such charts and let $(|\Oo_i|)_{ i\in A}$ be the associated open cover of a neighborhood of $X$ in the ambient space $|\Ss|$.
-Just as in \cite{Morb}, one can use the groupoid structure of $\Ss$ to show that the $\bK_i$ form the basic charts for a tame Kuranishi atlas whose transition charts are given by tuples of composable morphisms.
+Choose a finite covering of the compact set $X: = |\s^{-1}(0)|$ by the footprints $\bigl(\psi_i(s_i^{-1}(0))\bigr)_{i\in A}$ of such charts and let $(|\Oo_i|)_{ i\in A}$ be the associated open cover of a neighborhood of $X$ in the ambient space $|\Ss|$.
+Just as in \cite{Morb}, one can use the groupoid structure of $\Ss$ to show that the $\bK_i$ form the basic charts for a tame Kuranishi atlas $\Kk_{\Oo,\la}$ whose transition charts are given by tuples of composable morphisms.
 Instead of giving more detail about this construction, we will outline how to modify these definitions so that the domains of the charts all have the same dimension $d+ \dim E_A$.